mikethemadkiwi/tshockMixerBridge/README.md

 Node index.js

 (how can i alter the buttons?)
-go into mixer's interactive studio.. build your own.  these buttons are a basic example of this you can do.
+go into mixer's interactive studio. <a href="https://mixer.com/lab/interactive" target="_blank">Dev Lab</a>
+build your own.  these buttons are a basic example of this you can do.
 for the most part ANY command that can be run on a user remotely, can be run this way.

 include the "meta" control "Command" (I tried to mimic the way mixer Minecraft works here. props to them.)